Dylan1207/READMEs/frontend/README.md

 **Muscle Cars Web App**

-A React-based frontend that allows users to view, add, and update muscle car records.
+A React frontend that allows users to view, add, and update muscle car records.
 It connects to a live API hosted on Render and uses Grid.js to present data in table format.
 ---

 ## Installation & Setup